 Unexpected Reasons Your Check Engine Light Is On

-The combustion process requires a very delicate mixture of chemical gasses.
+- O2 Sensor - The combustion process requires a very delicate mixture of chemical gasses.
 The O2 sensor monitors these gases to make sure the right amount of oxygen is present.
 When the O2 sensor fails, the vehicle cannot perform as needed.
 This significantly reduces fuel economy and could end up costing thousands in damages.
 Replacing your O2 sensor at the first sign of trouble will save time and money in preventable repairs.

-Spark plugs ignite the fuel as it flows through the engine’s cylinders.
+- Faulty Ignition - Spark plugs ignite the fuel as it flows through the engine’s cylinders.
 Spark plugs are a small part of the vehicle and fairly cheap to replace – usually about $10.
 However, failing to replace a spark plug could lead to catalytic converter failure or other serious problems.

 Because the check engine light may be hinting at any number of problems, narrowing down the pool is best done with a diagnostic tool that can help pinpoint the problem.
 When the diagnostics have been run, a code is sent to you that informs you of any repairs necessary for your vehicle.
 After we have found out exactly what the problem is, our experts will provide an itemized estimate for you to look over.
 We’ll never make any service decisions without first asking for your approval.

 Whether your check engine light just came or you’ve been looking at it anxiously for thousands of miles, we can help you determine the problem and fix it.

 Call Christian Brothers Automotive today to schedule your next service appointment.